Best bargains for a December holiday break plus tips on how to get the best deal.

 It’s no secret that Christmas is the hottest time of year for people to travel.
 It’s also no secret that it’s one of the most expensive times to travel.
 The cheapest tickets often get snapped up early and sales tend not to include Christmas holiday periods – but don’t be discouraged!

 With the kids on holidays and just one day of annual leave giving you a five-day long weekend (22-26 December - taking Christmas Eve off) you shouldn’t let the last-minute rush stand between you and your holiday.
 There are still ways to have a cheap Christmas getaway.
-Here’s how:
+Scroll down to find out how: